LSAT9 min read

 • The LSAT Trainer by Mike Kim (~$40) - excellent self-study textbook

-• 7Sage free explanations — video walkthroughs of Logic Games
+• 7Sage free explanations - video walkthroughs of LSAT questions (note: their Logic Games content is now historical since LG was removed from the LSAT in August 2024)

 • Khan Academy LSAT - free official prep partnership